37 Different Types of Wasps in Georgia

 Blue-winged Wasps build nests in sandy soil by digging a hole and making a mud-like mixture to plug the entrance.

 They feed on nectar, pollen, and small insects such as caterpillars and aphids.
-Additionally, they are active during the day, and their sting is considered to be harmless.
+Additionally, they are active during the day, and their sting is considered harmless.

 These Blue-winged Wasps play an important role in the environment by helping control pest populations and pollinate flowers.

-Therefore, it is important to preserve their habitats and discourage the use of insecticides that could harm them.
+Therefore, preserving their habitats and discouraging using insecticides that could harm them is important.

-By protecting this species, we can ensure that they remain a part of Georgia’s diverse ecosystem.
+Protecting this species can ensure they remain a part of Georgia’s diverse ecosystem.

 18. Horntail Wasp